Race Engine Challenge

 Any connecting rod permitted.

-Any three ring combination.
+Any three-ring combination.
 Vertical or lateral gas ports in Max Street.
 Lateral gas ports only in Hot Street.

 Chassis-style exhaust headers that run down and back from the front of the engine required.
 Port matching of the header flange permitted.
 Headers and slip-on style collectors are acceptable.
 Maximum collector diameter 3.5 inches.
 Minimum collector diameter 3 inches.

-Crankcase ventilation systems that vent to any component of the exhaust system permitted.
+Crankcase ventilation systems that vent to any component of the exhaust system permitted ONLY in Max Street.
 Bungs for Lambda 02 sensors are permitted.
 Thermal header wraps (such as Kevlar fabric) not permitted.
 Adapter plates between cylinder head and header permitted.
 Exhaust “port plates” permitted.
 A minimum of 22 inches between collectors.